Contextuality in anomalous heat flow: Results

 Our main theoretical result from Theorem~\ref{theorem: sequential transformations} is not dependent on the dimensionality of the physical system considered.
-To highlight this fact, in this section, we apply the same tools for an interaction between qu\emph{trit} systems, i.e., with $\mathcal{H} = \mathbb{C}^3 \otimes \mathbb{C}^3$.
-To explore similar conclusions as in the two qubits case, using the methods of Theorem~\ref{theorem: Lostaglio alpha} or Theorem~\ref{theorem: sequential transformations}, it is necessary to find interactions that respect the stochastic reversibility condition (Eq.~\eqref{SR_condition}).
+To highlight this fact, we explore similar conclusions as in the two qubits case, using the methods of Theorem~\ref{theorem: Lostaglio alpha} or Theorem~\ref{theorem: sequential transformations}, {by finding interactions that respect the stochastic reversibility condition (Eq.~\eqref{SR_condition}) valid to any bipartite system $\mathbb{C}^d \otimes \mathbb{C}^d$ for some dimension $d$}. { In what follows we make statements valid for any Hilbert space $\mathcal{H}$, and specify to the case of dynamics governed by the partial SWAP acting on $\mathcal{H} = \mathbb{C}^d \otimes \mathbb{C}^d$.
+For concreteness, we conclude with an analysis of the case $d=3$. }